TxnLab/batch-asset-send/README.md

 - `note`: An optional note to include with the transaction

 **Destination**: This configures the recipients of the assets.
 - `csvFile`: Path to CSV file to load NFD names from (makes some options irrelevant).
-The first row must contain column names - with the column containing the nfd name named either nfd or name.π
+The first row must contain column name, either nfd or name (For nfd names), or account.
+Each row after the header should contain the nfd or account as appropriate (in the right, or only column).
 - `segmentsOfRoot`: The root segments of the destination.
   - If specified, the NFDs are just those which are segments of a particular root NFD.
 If not specified, then ALL nfds are the starting point.
 - `allowDuplicateAccounts`: Determines whether duplicate accounts are allowed (defaulting to no duplicates)